 The old-fashioned methods of business loans supplied by the UK’s big banks are not always the most feasible option for UK businesses.
-In fact, more and more small businesses are looking to alternate ways of lending to accommodate the changing needs of the fluid business world.
+In fact, more and more small businesses are looking to alternate ways of lending, from merchant cash advances to asset finance to accommodate the changing needs of the fluid business world.

 Invoice factoring may be a relatively new form of lending in relation to other, well-established methods, but it is quickly becoming the go-to method for SMEs to free up money that would otherwise be tied up in outstanding invoices with the other clients they do business with.

 When a business decides to take invoice financing into consideration it is important that they compare the options available.
 There are plenty of big names that provide invoice financing but there are also some smaller, independent lenders that can provide the right option depending on a business’ circumstances.

 These are the major reasons why it is so important to compare invoice financing quotes: